Harusiyi’s homecoming

 Makate edoro are allocated by family or village, and there is more than enough for all present.
 The effects of Mai Matuzvi’s concoction soon begin to present in warbling and squabbling.

 The bhosvo’s exultant explosion now accompanies ngoma, hosho in the jubilant rhythm of Jiti song and dance.
 The dancing women’s rears gyrate vigorously much to the pleasure of the clapping men.
-Slurred singing voices are drowned by wind and percussion, and the celebration carries on into early hours of the morning.
+Slurred singing voices are drowned by wind and percussion, and the celebration carries on into the early morning hours.
 The family will convene the next day to plan the laying and unveiling of Harusiyi’s tombstone.

 Glossary